WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Dnd/Grims Stuff/Esmerelda/Esmeralda.md

 6. I Was Reincarnated In A Rich Family!
 So Much Theatre Opportunity!
 	1. We All Just Thought I Was A Hot 60 Year Old
-		1. Rich People Get A Head Start In Being Healthy So It Made Sense But This Makes More Sense
+		1. Rich People Get A Head Start In Being Healthy So It Made Sense But This Makes More Sense Often Recruits Vassals To Do Stuff For Her Or Just Provide Company During Travels, Theyre Spread Out Because She Will Often Leave Them Behind (On The Asssumption That They Can Still Serve Her Well From Afar)
+Asexual
+Agender

 # References